Ha1fByte/SlackOFF/README.md

 # SlackOFF
 Slack bot and server that upload images to Imgur

+Credit to this man for creating the base of the bot I ended up modifying https://github.com/mattmakai/

 Despite the fact the tutorial I followed goes over this in it, this is the simple way to set up the bot you want using slackOFF.
 You can also use this as a way of setting up your own version of a similar bot.